PyAV-Org/PyAV/HACKING.rst

 out the differences.

-We `continually test <https://travis-ci.org/mikeboers/PyAV>`_ multiple versions of FFmpeg/Libav, as well as Linux/OS X, and Python 2/3.
+We `continually test <https://travis-ci.org/mikeboers/PyAV>`_ multiple versions of FFmpeg, as well as Linux/OS X, and Python 2/3.

 You can use the same build system as Travis for local development::